LEGAL

 Sharing of Personal Information for a Commercial Purpose

-The CCPA defines the Sharing of Personal Information for a Commercial Purpose as including the sale of a customer’s Personal Information for monetary of other consideration paid to the sharing business.
+The CCPA defines the Sharing of Personal Information for a Commercial Purpose as including the sale or sharing of a customer’s Personal Information for monetary or other consideration paid to the sharing business.

 The CCPA excludes from the definition of Sharing Personal Information any use of Personal Information which was requested by you (the customer), including the expected and typical use of that information by a third party for the reasonably necessary purposes to achieve the requested service.
 Such an information transfer is considered the Disclosure of Personal Information for a Business Purpose under the CCPA.